awslabs/gluonts/README.md

 df.index = pd.to_datetime(df.index)
 dataset = PandasDataset(df, target="#Passengers")

-# Train DeepAR model on all data but the last 36 months
+# Train a DeepAR model on all data but the last 36 months

 training_data, test_gen = split(dataset, offset=-36)